 vc16, not covered by those publications.
 For initial purposes of this register, the species was assessed as scarce.
-However, the extent of new Kent finds during the period 2010-16 has transformed this picture.
+However, the extent of new Kent finds during the period 2010-17 has transformed this picture.
 Rodney Burton (as national referee) points to some new finds nationally since 2004 by experienced botanists and to the potential for this rather insignificant plant to be overlooked.
 The national risk categorisation was formulated by reference to data before any emerging trend for new finds.
 A comparison of Wall Bedstraw's area of occupancy in England over the periods 1930-1969 and 1987-1999 produced a calculated decline of 45% in the likelihood of recording the species, and this is what gave rise to its assessment as Vulnerable.
-In Kent, the species has been recorded in 18 monads (equivalent to 16 tetrads) during the period 2010-16 as indicated in the accompanying distribution map, a sharp contrast to the three tetrads in Philp (2010).
-The expansion seems largely to be related to its discovery as a ruderal, appearing on artificial surfaces or sharply draining substrates where disturbed by human activity.
-It appears currently more common in the county than at any other time from which adequate records are available.
-It may be that the increase represents increased survival of casual introductions with climate change (noted in Belgium from c.
-2010, where the species is an alien).5
+In Kent, the species has been recorded in 21 monads (equivalent to 18 tetrads) during the period 2010-17 as indicated in the accompanying distribution map, a sharp contrast to the three tetrads in Philp (2010).

-Galium parisiense (Wall Bedstraw) 2010-16
+Galium parisiense (Wall Bedstraw) 2010-17